imassefa/imassefa/README.md

 ## Hi there!! 👩🏽‍💻
-I’m a Computer Engineering & Computer Science student at USC Viterbi who likes working close to the hardware.
-I’m especially interested in embedded systems, robotics, and brain–computer interfaces, where software decisions directly affect physical and human-centered systems.
+I’m a Computer Engineering & Computer Science student(EE+CS) at USC Viterbi who likes working close to the hardware.
+I’m especially interested in embedded systems, robotics, and brain computer interfaces, where software decisions directly affect physical and human centered systems.

 ## What I'm working on.. 🛠️
 * Writing low-level C for AVR microcontrollers